Static Background Removal in Vehicular Radar: Filtering in Azimuth-Elevation-Doppler Domain

 \subsubsection{Configuration}

 The radar configurations used for generating the ADC samples are as follows: $f_{\R{c}}=\SI{77}{GHz}$, $S_{\R{w}}=\SI{21.0017}{MHz/us}$, $A_{\R{T}}=A_{\R{R}}=1$, $\phi_{0}=0$, $f_{\R{s}}=\SI{4}{Msps}$, the number of samples per chirp is 128, the number of chirps per frame sent by each TX is 255.
 We assume the formed virtual array is planar with $8 \times 8$ elements and antenna distance $h=\lambda/2$, where $\lambda$ is the wavelength $c_0/f_{\R{c}}$.
-We consider the pulse repetition interval for TX to be \SI{60}{us}, corresponding to a maximum unambiguous Doppler velocity of $\SI{16.5}{m/s}$, which creates no Doppler ambiguity for most of the city/town street driving cases and is referred to as the `\textit{w/o Doppler ambiguity}'.
+We consider the pulse repetition interval for TX to be \SI{60}{us}, corresponding to a maximum unambiguous Doppler velocity of $\SI{16.5}{m/s}$, which creates no Doppler ambiguity for most of the city/town street driving cases.
 For evaluation purposes, we simulated a total of 40 frames with a frame rate of $\SI{20}{fps}$.